I’ve always worked on FIVE12 STUDIO seven days a week.

 I’ve worked in an environment where my boss was mad if I didn’t answer emails sent after work hours (sorry, I didn’t answer the email you sent at 8:00 pm.
 I was getting ready for bed).

 The mentality of hustling and busy culture are huge culprits.
 We glamorize having meetings and working on projects, chugging coffee, and claiming to sleep until we’re dead that we don’t see the effects happening to the brain or body.

 We are not robots.
 We are not meant to run like a machine.
 Sleep and rest are a priority to recharge.

 So take the weekends off.
 Even if it’s not every weekend, take a weekend off.
 Go outside.
 Write.
 Learn how to draw.
 Paint something.
 Grab dinner with a friend.
 Watch Netflix and chill (literally…or figuratively.
 That’s your life, boo).

-You know what happens when you return Monday?
+Do you know what happens when you return Monday?

 Emails are in the inbox.

-That tasks you wanted to finish up is still unfinished.
+The tasks you wanted to finish up is still unfinished.

-But you’re alive, well rested, and can play catchup.
+But you’re alive, well-rested, and can play catchup.

 That’s right, no one died!
 Crazy, right?